pace-neutrons/Horace/documentation/smg/08_setting_up_jenkins_ci.md

 # Setting Up Jenkins CI

-We use machines administered by [ANVIL](https://anvil.softeng-support.ac.uk/) to run our continuous integration (CI) jobs.
-These machines are running Jenkins v2.190.3.
+Machines administered by [ANVIL](https://anvil.softeng-support.ac.uk/) are used to run the continuous integration (CI) jobs.
+These machines are running Jenkins v2.190.3 (at time of writing).

-We would like to be able to script and commit as much of our CI configuration as possible.
+As much of the CI configuration as possible should be scripted and committed to version control.
 This makes things re-creatable and locally testable.
 However, there is necessarily some set up that must be done within the GUI in Jenkins.
 It is therefore important that this document is kept up-to-date with the steps taken to reach the configuration we use.

-We will use the CI for building pull requests and building master every evening.
+Jenkins is used for building pull requests, when opened or edited, and building master every evening.
 Each build will create a Horace package that is shippable to users.

 ## Overview

-Our CI builds follow the following high-level process:
+The CI builds follow the following high-level process:

 - Jenkins checks out the correct branch